-The Department of History at Boston University admits students to its PhD program who have majored in history or a closely related academic field and who have strong academic records.
+The Department of History at Boston University admits students to its PhD program who have majored in history or a closely related academic field, who have strong academic records, and who are interested in working in the fields of African, American, or European history.
 The department trains PhD students to develop and execute original research designs that will lead to scholarly publications intended to make original and important contributions to the historical discipline and its subfields.
 At the same time, the department also prepares students to become the next generation of effective history teachers, able to instruct on a wide range of topics.
 Our expectation is that our PhDs will become professors at research universities, colleges, community colleges, and staff members at research libraries and archives.

 Students in the program must take 64 credits, 56 of which should be taken in seminars, lecture courses, directed research, and directed study, preferably over a period of four or five semesters.
+The remaining 8 credits are reserved for four semesters of a two-credit Dissertation Workshop (GRS HI 900) taken after the oral exam.
 Required courses include:

 - GRS HI 800 European Historiography

 - GRS HI 850 American Historiography

 - Four semesters GRS HI 900 Dissertation Writing

 At least one of the reading courses (HI 800, 850, or 870) must be taken prior to taking HI 801, which will be offered every year in the Spring Semester.
 Students are allowed to take up to two graduate-level courses in a single discipline other than history that is related to their interests.
 Candidates for the PhD may count only 16 credits in courses designed primarily for undergraduates (these courses are offered at the 600 or 700 level and ordinarily have 200- or 300-level equivalents) for the degree.